Italian hip-hop: 1990s

+In the 1990s, Piazzale Flaminio, in Rome, was the centre for Italian hip-hop and rap music.

 In 1991, the posse cut movement produced its first underground rap in the Italian language, with tracks such as "Stop al panico" by Isola Posse All Star, a track against murders and violence in the streets.

-Articolo 31, formed by J-Ax and DJ Jad: they started out as a mainly East Coast hip hop-inspired hip hop duo, rapped in two commercials (for big companies such as Fiat and Big Bubble) in 1993.
+Articolo 31, formed by J-Ax and DJ Jad: they started out as a mainly East Coast hip-hop-inspired hip-hop duo, rapped in two commercials (for big companies such as Fiat and Big Bubble) in 1993.
 The duo had always been criticized for their connection to the Italian pop music market.
-In 1996, as they started their performance at Venice's hip hop festival, the others rappers left the stage as a symbolic protest against them.
+In 1996, as they started their performance at Venice's hip-hop festival, the others rappers left the stage as a symbolic protest against them.

 Later that decade, a dissing battle started between them and the Zero Stress Crew (formed by Sangue Misto and Radical Stuff).
-Other important crews and rappers included Bologna's Porzione Massiccia Crew, Sangue Misto (project born from Isola Posse All Star), with their 1994 album SXM, which has influenced all subsequent Italian hip hop tracks.
+Other important crews and rappers included Bologna's Porzione Massiccia Crew, Sangue Misto (project born from Isola Posse All Star), with their 1994 album SXM, which has influenced all subsequent Italian hip-hop tracks.

 At the end of 1999, the Milanese group Sacre Scuole, made up of Jake La Furia, Gué Pequeno and Dargen D'Amico, released the album 3 MC's al cubo.

-The group Gemelli DiVersi was founded in 1997, it is a group which blends hip hop with vocal harmonies, and often with socially conscious lyrics.
+The group Gemelli DiVersi was founded in 1997, it is a group which blends hip-hop with vocal harmonies, and often with socially conscious lyrics.
 Their first single was the Pooh sampling "Un attimo ancora" (1998).
 The group had a peak of success in the 2000s, with songs such as "Un altro ballo" (2004), "Vivi per un miracolo" (2007) and their biggest hit, "Mary" (2003).